Geopolitical Barriers to Globalization: Additional Empirical Results

-Three findings emerge from the decomposition.
-First, geopolitical alignment accounts for 3.4\% of trade variation across all countries, exceeding linguistic distance (2.6\%) and tripling the border effect (1.1\%).
-This contribution is notable because linguistic and border factors reflect fixed historical legacies, while geopolitical alignment responds to contemporary policy choices.
-The economic magnitude is substantial: a one-standard-deviation improvement in alignment increases trade by 29\%, comparable to eliminating a linguistic barrier.
+First, geopolitical alignment is quantitatively comparable to standard trade frictions such as language.
+In the full sample, it accounts for 3.4\% of the variation in bilateral trade, exceeding the contribution of linguistic distance (2.6\%) and more than tripling that of shared borders (1.1\%).
+Among major economies, geopolitical alignment explains 2.2\% of trade variation, a magnitude broadly similar to that of linguistic distance (2.8\%).

-Second, geographic distance dominates the decomposition at 42--50\% of explained variation, consistent with gravity model foundations.
-Yet among time-varying, policy-relevant factors, geopolitical alignment emerges as the primary instrument for influencing bilateral trade flows.
-This finding underscores that while geography remains destiny in international trade, political relationships constitute the main malleable determinant.

-Third, heterogeneity across samples reveals important structural changes.
-Major economies show declining sensitivity to geopolitical factors over time: the coefficient falls from 0.78 pre-1990 to 0.20 post-1990, with explanatory power dropping from 8.6\% to 0.4\%.
-This attenuation initially suggested that deep integration insulated large economies from political volatility.
-However, recent sanctions against Russia and U.S.-China decoupling demonstrate that geopolitical constraints ultimately bind even highly integrated economies when political tensions reach sufficient intensity.
+Second, the decomposition reveals substantial heterogeneity across samples, pointing to important structural shifts over time.
+Among major economies, the sensitivity of trade to geopolitical alignment declines markedly: the estimated coefficient falls from 0.78 in the pre-1990 period to 0.20 thereafter, while its explanatory power decreases from 8.6\% to 0.4\%.
+This attenuation is consistent with the view that global integration after the Cold War insulated economies from geopolitical fluctuations.
+However, recent episodes—such as sanctions on Russia and the decoupling between the United States and China—suggest that such insulation is incomplete, and that geopolitical constraints reassert themselves when political tensions intensify.

-In contrast, the coefficient for all countries remains stable at 1.08 across periods, indicating that smaller economies face consistent vulnerability to geopolitical pressures regardless of the prevailing trade regime.
-This divergence implies that while major economies enjoyed a temporary "end of history" dividend during the hyper-globalization era, most countries never escaped the fundamental constraint that political alignment shapes economic exchange.